stew675/standup5x5/README.md

 clever skipping implementation that skips at the start of the combinator, instead of my approach that skipped at the end.
-His approach actually applied perfectly to my code (I owe a huge debt of gratitude to his solution to this issue), and with that `s25` was running in around 4-5ms for the actual main algorithm loop, and ~5-7ms to load in the the words-alpha file, with overall run-times ranging from 9-14ms depending on what the system is doing.
-Run times are much less if using the words-alpha-five.txt or NYT files as input.
+His approach actually applied perfectly to my code (I owe a huge debt of gratitude to his solution to this issue), and with that the initial implementation of `s25` was running in around 4-5ms for the actual main algorithm loop, and ~5-7ms to load in the the words-alpha file, with overall run-times ranging from 9-14ms depending on what the system is doing.
+Run times were signiciantly less if using the words-alpha-five.txt or NYT files as input.

-Both a25.c and s25.c implement lockless thread co-ordination for speed.

 ### v25

-`v25.c` is just `s25.c` with AVX2 instructions add for processing the key sets.
+`v25.c` is just `s25.c` but with AVX2 instructions add for processing the key sets.
+The use of AVX-2 saw the main algorithm loop be sped up by almost 3x.
-Where `s25.c` takes ~4ms to process the main algorithm loop, `v25.c` will does it in around 2.1ms on my system.
 This is my first time ever playing around with AVX instructions, so it was a fun learning experience.

 ### 525